gestylinaga/Notes/docs/thmNmap.md

 -f
 ```

-* alternative to -f; must be multiple to 8
+* alternative to -f; must be multiple of 8

 ```
 --mt <number>